 - 100 g (½ cups) Unsalted butter will be whipped into the pastry cream to make the mousseline cream

 - 150 g (11 cups) Strawberry pure use fresh or frozen strawberry

 - 2 Gelatin sheets 1.7g gelatin / sheet

 - 7-8 fresh strawberries cut into halves side

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

 - In a large enough bowl with the help of a Hand whisk, mix together sugar and egg yolk until slightly fluffy for about 1-2 minutes

-- Mix in corn starch, flour, and vanilla until throughly incorporated and have a smooth paste
+- Then, mix corn starch, flour, and vanilla into the egg yolk until throughly incorporated and have a smooth paste

 - Bring milk to boil in a saucepan on medium heat then remove it as soon as it starts simmering.
 Make sure it is simmering but not crazy boiling, see my tips above